Simple Southern Style Cornbread Recipe

 This southern style cornbread is one of the best side dishes you can serve at at any meal.
-It goes with family style casseroles, comforting bowls of soup, or traditional meat-and-vegetable dinners.
+It goes with family style casseroles, comforting bowls of homemade bean soup, or traditional meat-and-vegetable dinners.
+I make this cornbread in a cast iron skillet, but you can use whatever type of pan you have.

 If you have a seasoned skillet that’s been passed down through a generation or two, that’s the best one to use.
 However, you can purchase an iron skillet and season it yourself.